dtinth/ttycast/README.md

 Prerequisites
 -------------

-Install ttyrec.
-On Mac OS X, with Homebrew, you would do:

-    brew install ttyrec

-On Ubuntu, you can do:

-    sudo apt-get install ttyrec

-Install ttycast:
+Install ttyrec and ttycast:

-    npm install -g ttycast
+    npm install -g ttyrec ttycast

+* The above command installs the [JavaScript port of ttyrec](https://github.com/jedi4ever/ttyrec.js), which is fairly new.
+If it does not work, you can also try the [native ttyrec](http://0xcc.net/ttyrec/index.html.en), which is available in most package managers (apt-get, Homebrew, ...).

 Running (Broadcast & Record)